morphy80/timeless_men/README.md

 ---

 ## Deployment
-The Timeless Men Watches project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
+The 'Timeless Men Watches' project was developed using the [GitPod](https://www.gitpod.io/) online IDE and using Git & GitHub for version control.
 It is hosted on the [Heroku](https://heroku.com/) platform, with static files on Gitpod and user-uploaded images being hosted in AWS S3 Basket.

 ### Local Deployment